billgreenwald/pgltools/README.md

 ## Citation

-Please cite the following paper when citing pgltools: https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-017-1621-0
+Please cite the following paper when citing pgltools:

+<b>Pgltools: a genomic arithmetic tool suite for
+manipulation of Hi-C peak and other chromatin interaction data</b>

+https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-017-1621-0

 ## Table of Contents